Free AI Workflow Savings Snapshot

 What It Is

-A working session for one real process, not a generic AI brainstorm.
+A focused first look at one real process, not a generic AI brainstorm.

-Parkside reviews how the work moves today: the trigger, owner, tools, timing, customer touchpoints, and failure points.
-The audit names what should be automated, what should stay human-reviewed, and what needs to be cleaned up before implementation.
+Parkside reviews the intake details you provide: the trigger, owner, tools, timing, customer touchpoints, and failure points.
+The Snapshot names what may be worth automating, what should stay human-reviewed, and what needs clarification before implementation.

 Direct Answer